HussamUmer/transunet-lite/README.md

 ---

 ## 7. Architectures Compared
-*(with implementation notes and citations)*

-Below we describe each backbone used in this repository, how each model was implemented in our unified framework, and the original papers/authors that introduced the architecture.
-The explanations focus on the theory and design, not the code.
+Below we describe each backbone that we compared, how each model was implemented in our unified framework, and the original papers/authors that introduced the architecture.

 ---